mistidevs/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 How to write and read a JSON file<br>
 What is *args and how to use it<br>
 What is **kwargs and how to use it<br>
-How to handle named arguments in a function</p>
+How to handle named arguments in a function<br>
+Use unittest to thoroughly test all cases</p>